What is greenwashing? A guide to sustainable brand strategy

 Conclusion

-You may wonder: what can a business do to use its environmental credentials successfully as part of its wider branding strategy?
+Businesses may wonder: what can be done to use environmental credentials successfully as part of a wider branding strategy?

-They are usually owned by trade associations, government departments or other bodies whose responsibilities include defining certain standards.
+They are usually owned by trade associations, government departments, or other bodies whose responsibilities include defining certain standards.
 The application criteria are publicly available.
-If you believe you meet the relevant criteria, you are able to apply for permission to use a certification mark in relation to your products and services.
+If a business believes it meets the relevant criteria, it is able to apply for permission to use a certification mark in relation to its products and services.

-Certification marks, due to their role and origin, are perceived as trustworthy by consumers and they can be used successfully as a badge of your business credentials alongside your main branding.
+Certification marks, due to their role and origin, are perceived as trustworthy by consumers and they can be used successfully as a badge of business credentials alongside the main branding.

-Otherwise, if the “green” element remains part of your branding strategy, a recommended approach would be to ensure that the brand itself and the associated marketing materials are accurate and that they do not overstate the green credentials of your business to minimise the risk of potential legal issues arising as a result.
+Otherwise, if the “green” element remains part of the branding strategy, a recommended approach would be to ensure that the brand itself and the associated marketing materials are accurate and that they do not overstate the green credentials of the business to minimize the risk of potential legal issues arising as a result.

 If you have any queries related to the protection or enforcement of your Intellectual Property rights, please do not hesitate to get in touch with one of our experienced Intellectual Property lawyers.